crcerror/RetroPie-RPM-BashROMManager/README.md

 This will let you delete determinated ROMs of choosen system.
 You can use your gamepad to delete ROMs, SaveStates, settings.....

+As it is usable with your gamepad it can be annoying to click hundreds of files.
+It's more intended to delete setting files, single ROMs (broken, wrong translated, porn stuff, PD roms, twins....)
+Second annoying thing is that RetroPie does not support selection lists via game controller.
+So you can delete one single file on one run - sorry but not my fault.
+It's easily addable but well if you already got a keyboard you are faster through CLI or use a full grown file manager like `midnight commander` :)

 ## How to install

 Copy the bashfile just into folder `/home/pi/RetroPie/retropiemenu` from your RetroPie installation.